-Audiology placements are based in a variety of hospitals including those in Harrogate, Sheffield, York, Hull and Bradford, and one of the key training partners for our courses is the Leeds Teaching Hospitals NHS Trust.
+Audiology placements are based in a variety of hospitals and centres including those in Harrogate, York, Hull and Bradford, and one of the key training partners for our courses is the Leeds Teaching Hospitals NHS Trust.
 This trust is one of the largest and most innovative in England, combining high-quality clinical services with academic research, pushing the boundaries of healthcare.
 We also have close relationships with specialist units in the region.

 How our placements are structured

-Clinical placements are arranged for you in NHS hospitals and some private practices in the Yorkshire & Humber region (and one opportunity in Newcastle) in tandem with practical training in our bespoke audiology laboratories at the University.
+Clinical placements are arranged for you in NHS hospitals and some private practices in the Yorkshire and Humber region (and one opportunity in Newcastle) in tandem with practical training in our bespoke audiology laboratories at the University.
 These total up to 11 weeks in Year 1; 18 weeks in Year 2 and 22 weeks in Year 3.

 What you will learn during your placement